What if there was a process to change your marriage? And what if it was not only biblical, but had been proven to work?

 We are teaching wives how to “speak the truth in love” and work through conflict in healthy ways.

-And until recently becoming steeped in Gottman’s research, I didn’t know WHY Daughters of Sarah worked – I just knew that it did.
+Until recently becoming steeped in Gottman’s research, I didn’t know WHY Daughters of Sarah worked – I just knew that it did.
 And in the few cases where it didn’t influence the marriage, we’ve discovered what to do there as well.

 And join us in claiming His glory NOW.